refractproject/minim/README.md

 #### ObjectType

 This is a type for representing objects.
+Objects store their items as an ordered array, so they inherit most of the methods above from the `ArrayType`.

 ##### get